auth0/docs/articles/tokens/jwt.md

 # JSON Web Tokens (JWT) in Auth0

 ::: note
-For more information on all the types of access tokens used by Auth0, see [Tokens](/tokens).
+For more information on all the types of tokens used by Auth0, see [Tokens](/tokens).
 :::

 <%= include('../videos/_video', { id: 'dxfz716cw9' }) %>